kossnocorp/superstate/README.md

 ---

 When sending events, you have to pass a complete context data structure.
-To make it easier, `send` allows you passing an updater function with the current context passed as an argument:
+To make it easier, `send` allows you to pass an updater function with the current context passed as an argument:

 ```ts